mila-iqia/Design-Editing-for-Offline-MBO/README.md

 ## Directory structure
 ```
 configs/
 ├── score_diffusion.cfg  # Use score matching.
 Other configs are not used.
 design_baselines/
 ├── diff/
-│   ├── lib/  # Contains the implementation diffusion models
+│   ├── lib/  # Contains the implementation diffusion models.
-│   ├── edit.py  # Contains the implementation of the design editing algorithm, need to trian diffusion model on both source and target distribution first
+│   ├── edit_new.py  # Contains the implementation of the design editing algorithm, need to train diffusion model first.
-│   ├── trainer.py  # Contains the implmentation of training a diffusion model and evaluate the vanilla DDOM models.
-Includes training for the pseudo-target distribution with top k candidates in the offline dataset
+│   ├── trainer.py  # Contains the implmentation of training a diffusion model
 │   ├── nets.py  # Contains the implementation of the neural networks used in the diffusion models
 │   ├── util.py  # Contains the utility functions for the diffusion models
 │   ├── grad.py  # Contains the implementation of the gradient ascent process to generate pseudo-target distribution (train proxies and generate designs)